 Figure 16.
-Observing long gaps for the entire survey
+Observing long gaps for the entire survey.

 Figure 17.
-Observing long gaps for the second half of the survey airmass in general than the baseline, so all of the simulations in these groups have shallower final coadded depths than the baseline.
+Observing long gaps for the second half of the survey.

 All the simulations gathering triples greatly reduced the number of SNe recovered.
 Even if triples are only attempted on half the nights, SNe, faint NEOs, and astrometry all see significant reductions in their metrics.